cgouster/jpacman-framework-final/doc/scenarios.md

  and  the game is over.
 ```

-#### Story 4: Suspsend the Game
+#### Story 4: Suspend the Game

 ```
 As a player,
  I want to be able to suspend the game;
 So  that I can pause and do something else.

 Scenario S4.1: Suspend the game.
 Given the game has started;